 How do I get Google to understand links that trigger JavaScript?

 Member

-by dortha , in category: SEO , a year ago
+by dortha , in category: SEO , 2 years ago

+How do I get Google to understand links that trigger JavaScript?